istio/istio.io/content/blog/2018/egress-mongo/index.md

 In the [Consuming External TCP Services](/blog/2018/egress-tcp/) blog post, I described how external services can be consumed by in-mesh Istio applications via TCP.
 In this post, I demonstrate consuming external MongoDB services.
-You will use the [Istio Bookinfo sample application](/docs/examples/bookinfo/), the version in which the book ratings data is persisted in a MongoDB database.
+You use the [Istio Bookinfo sample application](/docs/examples/bookinfo/), the version in which the book ratings data is persisted in a MongoDB database.
 You deploy this database outside the cluster and configure the _ratings_ microservice to use it.
 You will learn multiple options of controlling external MongoDB services and their pros and cons.